andymac1091/CASA0005book/docs/01-prac1.md

 #### PostGIS
 <img src="prac1_images/postGIS.jpg" width="100pt" style="display: block; margin: auto;" />

 PostGIS is an opensource database extender for PostrgeSQL.
 Essentially PostgreSQL is a database and PostGIS is an add on which permits spatial functions.
 The advantages of using PostGIS over a GeoPackage are that it allows users to access the data at the same time, can handle large data more efficiently and reduces processing time.
-In this example (https://medium.com/@GispoLearning/learn-spatial-sql-and-master-geopackage-with-qgis-3-16b1e17f0291) calcualting the number of bars per neighbourhood in Leon, Mexico the processing time reduced from 1.443 seconds (SQLite) to 0.08 seconds in PostGIS.
+In this example (https://medium.com/@GispoLearning/learn-spatial-sql-and-master-geopackage-with-qgis-3-16b1e17f0291) calculating the number of bars per neighbourhood in Leon, Mexico the processing time reduced from 1.443 seconds (SQLite) to 0.08 seconds in PostGIS.
 However, data stored in PostGIS is  much harder to share, move or copy.

 #### What will I use